 Go to the U.K. or Europe

-The TOEFL test is accepted for admissions by 99% of all universities in the U.K., including 100% of the Russell Group.
+The TOEFL test is accepted for admissions by 100% of all U.K. universities, including the prestigious Russell Group universities.
 If you are a citizen of the European Union, you can study in the U.K. without a student visa.
 Those arriving from outside the EU, however, will need to apply for student visas from their local British Consulate or Embassy.